Are you ready for some mind-blowing numbers about the mobile app industry (and later on about app store optimization)?

 - Illustrate your app’s functionality

-Here’s a good example of high-quality screenshots from Google App Store.
+Here’s a good example of high-quality screenshots from Google Play Store.

 There are a few technicalities you should remember when using screenshots for Google Play Store optimization.
 Use dimensions between 320px to 3840 px.
 Photos should be in JPEG or PNG format.